sgmurphy/wordpress-plugins/contact-form-7-honeypot/readme.txt

 We highly recommend [Flamingo](https://wordpress.org/plugins/flamingo/) with CF7 and this plugin.
 Using Flamingo allows you to track spam submissions (via `inbound messages / spam` tab in Flamingo), showing you what got caught in the honeypot and why.
 Be sure to check your Honeypot settings to turn storing the honeypot on for this.

 = SUPPORT / SOCIALS =
 Support can be found [here](http://wordpress.org/support/plugin/contact-form-7-honeypot).
-Follow us on [Twitter](https://twitter.com/NoceanCA) and on [Facebook](https://www.facebook.com/nocean.ca/) for updates and news.
+Follow us on [Twitter](https://twitter.com/wpexpertsio) and on [Facebook](https://www.facebook.com/wpexpertsio/) for updates and news.

-Visit the [Honeypot for Contact Form 7 plugin page](http://www.nocean.ca/plugins/honeypot-module-for-contact-form-7-wordpress-plugin/) for additional information or to **[buy us a coffee](http://www.nocean.ca/buy-us-a-coffee/)** to say thanks.

 = PRIVACY =
 This plugin does not track users, store any user data, send user data to external servers, nor does it use cookies.
 This is an addon plugin, and requires Contact Form 7.
 Please review Contact Form 7's privacy policies for more information.